Governance Risks: Reshaping the "G" in ESG

 This is the third in a series of articles introducing the three components of ESG: Environmental Risk, Social Risk, and Governance Risk.

-When we discuss Environmental, Social, and Governance (ESG) risks, governance is often downplayed.
+When we discuss Environmental, Social, and Governance (ESG) risks, corporate governance is often downplayed.
 It is a mistake to think we already know about governance risks since we understand the concept of basic governance risk and compliance models.
 The governance risk model in ESG includes organizational leadership and decision-making that includes outside stakeholders and considers the environmental and social impact of the decisions made by those in leadership.
-In this article, we will reshape your understanding of governance risk as a component of ESG risks in preparation to meet potential future ESG requirements.
+In this article, we will reshape your understanding of governance risk as a component of ESG risks in preparation to face potential ESG issues.

 What Is Governance Risk?

-Governance risk includes the risks related to an organization’s ethical and legal management, the transparency and accuracy of company performance, and involvement in other ESG initiatives important to stakeholders.
-Governance risk is owned by the board of directors and senior management, but since it cuts across many layers of an organization, governance risk ownership is partly owned by the control owners in the first line of defense.
-At the top, the board of directors and senior management set the tone and policies that permeate the organization.
-In a traditional view, those policies and control procedures are implemented by the first line, supported and monitored by the second line of defense, and then tested by the third line.
+Governance risk includes the risks related to an organization’s ethical and legal management, the transparency and accuracy of a company’s financial performance, and involvement in other ESG initiatives important to stakeholders.
+At the top, the board of directors and senior management set the tone and policies permeating the organization.
+In a traditional view, the governance risk model operates within a three-line defense framework.
+Policies and control procedures are implemented by the first line, supported and monitored by the second, and then tested by the third line of defense.
+This structured approach ensures a systematic evaluation of governance practices and ESG criteria, thereby mitigating the risks associated with ethical lapses, financial mismanagement, and inadequate transparency.
 When we take a more inclusive perspective, the governance risk model is also influenced by employees, investors, social pressure, politicians, and many others.
 These players increase pressure on the organization’s leadership to act in different ways.
-Corporate shareholders have the right to hold the company accountable for governance issues.
+Corporate shareholders have the right to hold the company accountable for governance issues

 What Are Some Potential Governance Risk Issues?